Frequently Asked Questions

-They’re light, breathable and easy to use.
-Our waistbands are supportive and comfy and very gentle on c-section healing.
+They’re light, breathable, easy to use and can quickly adjust to fit all shapes and sizes.
+Our waistbands are supportive yet very gentle on c-section healing.

 Ubuntu Baba baby carriers are specifically designed to compliment the physical and emotional stage of your baby’s development.
 A newborn baby is very different to a toddler – they sleep differently, cuddle differently and they experience the world differently, so it makes sense that should be carried differently.
 A newborn baby requires more support to maintain an ergonomic position of the hips and spine, and when carrying a toddler, your body needs a little extra support to carry their extra weight.

 WHAT ARE THE SHIPPING COSTS AND HOW LONG WILL IT TAKE?